-An Epic is a container for a Solution development initiative large enough to require analysis, definition of a Minimum Viable Product (MVP), and financial approval prior to implementation.
-Implementation occurs over multiple Program Increments (PIs) and follows the Lean Build-Measure-Learn startup cycle.
+An Epic is a container for a Solution development initiative large enough to require analysis, the definition of a Minimum Viable Product (MVP), and financial approval prior to implementation.
+Implementation occurs over multiple Program Increments (PIs) and follows the Lean startup ‘build-measure-learn’ cycle.

 There are two types of epics: business epics and enabler epics, each of which may occur at the Portfolio, Large Solution, and Program Levels.
 This article primarily describes the definition, approval, and implementation of portfolio epics.
 Solution and program epics follow a similar pattern.

 Epics are the containers that capture and manage the largest initiatives that occur within a portfolio.
-They, and the Value Streams they affect, are the primary concern of the portfolio level.
-Business epics directly deliver business value; enabler epics are used to advance the Architectural Runway to support upcoming business epics.
+Epics and the Value Streams they affect are the primary concern of the Portfolio level.
+Business epics directly deliver business value, while enabler epics are used to advance the Architectural Runway to support upcoming business epics.

 Fostering Innovation with the Lean Startup Cycle and Lean Budgeting

 Based in part on the emergence of Agile methods, the Lean Startup strategy recommends a highly iterative ‘build-measure-learn’ cycle for product innovation and strategic investments.
 Applying this model to epics provides the economic and strategic advantages of a Lean startup—managing investment and risk incrementally—while leveraging the flow and visibility constructs that SAFe provides (See Figure 1).

 (Note: for further discussion of this figure, see Continuous Delivery Pipeline.)